 If Index is started after not running for a while, either because it was stopped or the endpoint has been offline, you might see an entry in the TaniumEndpointIndex.log file that is similar to the following message:

-This message indicates that when Index restarted, the NTFS Journal no longer had the last Update Sequence Number (USN), so indexing restarted.
+This message indicates that when Index restarted, the USN Journal no longer had the last Update Sequence Number (USN), so indexing restarted.

-To prevent reindexing from occurring, use the Deploy Start Indexing scheduled action to restart Index every hour if indexing is disabled.
+To reduce the likliehood of reindexing, use the Deploy Start Indexing scheduled action to restart Index every 30 minutes if indexing is disabled.
 Using this scheduled action: